 If you need to withdraw from a Deakin Abroad program because of events caused by Deakin University, Deakin Abroad or your host university and over which you have no control, your application fee will be refunded in the form of a cheque.
 Your application fee will not be refunded if you decide that you want to go on a Deakin Abroad program in a different trimester or year, to a different university or because you have changed your mind.

 Short Term, Faculty-led Study Tours and Volunteer programs may have non-refundable deposits.
 Please carefully read payment conditions for each program.

 You cannot generally defer your place on a Deakin Abroad program.
 If you wish to go in a different trimester you need to withdraw your application from the application portal and re-apply for a different trimester.

 If you are taking part in an Exchange or Study Abroad program, your host university will send a transcript of your results to Deakin Abroad or directly to you.
 This will be copied and certified and forwarded to the Division of Student Administration (DSA) for entry onto your Deakin transcript.
-You will not be graded but will be awarded an External Pass (EP) for each unit successfully completed overseas.
-Failed units will be recorded on your Deakin transcript.
+You will not be graded but will be awarded an External Institution Pass (EP) for each unit successfully completed or an External Institution Fail (EN) for each unit incomplete overseas.
 The original transcript is yours to keep as you may need it when applying for jobs or further study.
 You may wish to arrange for an extra copy to be sent to you directly from the host university for these purposes.
 If you are taking part in an international short-term study program, you will be given an exam and/or assessments either while overseas or occasionally on your return to Australia.
 These will be graded according to the Deakin grading scale and your faculty will forward your results to DSA to be entered onto your Deakin transcript.